uyuni-project/sumaform/README_ADVANCED.md

   name = "suma3pg"
   version = "3.1-nightly"
-  channels = ["sles12-sp2-pool-x86_64","sles12-sp2-updates-x86_64"]
+  channels = ["sles12-sp3-pool-x86_64", "sles12-sp3-updates-x86_64"]
-  cloned_channels = "[{ channels: [sles12-sp3-pool-x86_64,sles12-sp2-updates-x86_64], prefix: cloned-2017-q1, date: 2017-03-31 }]"
+  cloned_channels = "[{ channels: [sles12-sp3-pool-x86_64, sles12-sp3-updates-x86_64], prefix: cloned-2017-q1, date: 2017-03-31 }]"
 }
 ```

-This is done internally by executing the "spacewalk-clone-by-date" command, thus for each channel set, you have to specify the original channel parent, the channels to be cloned, the prefix for the new channels, and the date.

-In addition to this, given that a cloned channel must have a cloned channel parent, you should always include the "parent channel" into the "channels to be cloned" list.
+At deploy time the `spacewalk-clone-by-date` will be used for each channel set.
+Note that it is required that the parent channel is always specified in the cloned channel list.

 ## Shared resources, prefixing, sharing virtual hardware